liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/03-installing-liferay-manually.markdown

 `portal-ext.properties` file in your Liferay Home folder (see below).

-To use your application server's mail session, you must create it in your application server.
-Point it to your mail server.
+To use your application server's mail session, you must create it in your application server and point it to your mail server.
 Once you've created a mail session, you can point @product@ to it through your `portal-ext.properties` file or through the Control Panel.